Russia hits targets across Ukraine with missiles, drones

 The ministry said that the missile was detected in its airspace at around 10 a.m. and flew over two border villages before heading toward Ukraine.

 The spokesperson for Ukraine’s Air Forces, Yurii Ihnat, told The Associated Press that another missile crossed the airspace of Romania, a NATO member country.
-Bucharest officials made no immediate comment.
+Romania’s defense ministry denied that, however, saying the closest the missile came to Romania’s airspace was approximately 35 kilometers (20 miles).

 High-voltage infrastructure facilities were hit in the eastern, western and southern regions, Ukraine's energy company, Ukrenergo, said, resulting in power outages in some areas.
 It was the 14th round of massive strikes on the country's power supply, the company said.
 The last one occurred on Jan.
 26 as Moscow seeks to demoralize Ukrainians by leaving them without heat and water in the bitter winter.